QuiltKeeperStudio

 What you'll work with

-• Straight seams only
+• Straight seams throughout

-• No bias edges
+• No bias edges to stretch during pressing

 Common finished sizes